E-Rate Information and Resources

 Public libraries receiving federal funds (E-rate, LSTA) are in most cases required to comply with the Children's Internet Protection Act (CIPA)

-CIPA: A Brief FAQ on Public Library Compliance - Bob Bocher, Technology Consultant, Wisconsin Department of Public Instruction
+FAQ on E-rate Compliance with the Children's Internet Protection Act and the Neighborhood Children's Internet Protection Act - Bob Bocher, Technology Consultant, Wisconsin Department of Public Instruction

 CIPA information from the ALA - Information about the Children's Internet Protection Act from the American Library Association